jonaffrye/6lowpan/README.md

 ## Code Architecture

 The code architecture is organized into four modules:
-1. `Lowpan API` for sending IPv6 packets and receiving MAC frames,
+1. `Lowpan API` for sending IPv6 packets and receiving MAC frames.
-2. `Lowpan core` which implements 6LoWPAN features including compression, fragmentation and meshing logic,
+2. `Lowpan core` which implements 6LoWPAN features including compression, fragmentation and meshing logic.
-3. `Lowpan IPv6` for creating IPv6 and UDP packets,
+3. `Lowpan IPv6` for creating IPv6 and UDP packets.
 4. `Routing Table` for managing routes between nodes.